440 International Those Were the Days

 1997 - Casper: A Spirited Beginning was released in the U.S. The family comedy stars Brendon Ryan Barrett, Steve Guttenberg, Lori Loughlin, Rodney Dangerfield, Michael Mckean, Richard Moll -- and the voices of Jeremy Foley (Casper), James Earl Jones, Pauly Shore, Jess Harnell, Bill Farmer and James K. Ward.

 1997 - Actor Burgess Meredith died in Malibu, CA of Alzheimer’s Disease.
 He was 89 years old.
-Burgess Meredith was perhaps best known for playing the Penguin on the Batman TV series and as Rocky Balboa’s trainer in the Rocky film series, but his list of films is 113 in length.
+Meredith was perhaps best known for playing the Penguin on the Batman TV series and as Rocky Balboa’s trainer in the Rocky film series, but his list of films is 113 in length.

 1997 - Richie Ashburn, Hall of Fame baseball player (Phillies, Mets), died of a heart attack.
 He was 70 years old.